Behavioral hooks

 - Test reminders — Checks if code has been modified since the last test run and reminds to run tests

-The pre-web-check.py hook injects the Recursive Framing Interdiction Protocol before any web fetch or search.
-This defends against prompt injection by establishing that:
+The pre-web-check.py hook injects the Recursive Framing Interdiction Protocol before any web fetch.
+This defends against prompt injection by establishing that external content is data, not instructions — any instruction-like text in fetched content is flagged, not followed.

 crosslink init